Reverse Sales Tax Calculator Canada

 What is Input Tax Credit (ITC)?

 Input Tax Credit (ITC) allows GST/HST-registered businesses to recover the GST/HST paid on business expenses.
 This prevents double taxation and is a key feature of the value-added tax system.
+Learn more from the CRA ITC guide.

 PST vs GST vs HST: Key Differences